masagrator/DeiGratiaENX/README.md

     - Changed available input first and last name length from 5 to 17 characters each
     - Changed name input keyboard to use only ASCII characters to avoid possible encoding issues
     - Changed calculations for text position in menu prompts to allow better centering
-    - Translate hardcoded chapter names, notifications, Playing Log texts, song names, settings descriptions, scenario endings names, MC name checks
+    - Translated hardcoded chapter names, notifications, Playing Log texts, song names, settings descriptions, scenario endings names, MC name checks
 - Ported translation has some slight changes to better fit into how text is rendered in Regista engine + changed Saihoji to Saihouji to fit official romanization.
 Fixed also multiple typos from original mod.
 - On top of porting original translation I have also:
     - redone subtitles for endings